HazyResearch/data-centric-ai/README.md

 How you train an embedding changes what kind of knowledge and how the knowledge is represented
 - Graph based approaches, such as [TransE](https://papers.nips.cc/paper/2013/file/1cecc7a77928ca8133fa24680a88d2f9-Paper.pdf), preserve link structure
 - [Hyperbolic embeddings](https://homepages.inf.ed.ac.uk/rsarkar/papers/HyperbolicDelaunayFull.pdf) takes graph-structured embeddigns one step further and learns embeddings in hyporbolic space.
 This [blog](https://dawn.cs.stanford.edu/2019/10/10/noneuclidean/) gives a great introduction.
 - Common word embedding techniques, like [word2vec](https://papers.nips.cc/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf), train embeddings to predict surrounding words given a single word, preserving word co-occurrence patterns.
+This [chapter](http://web.stanford.edu/~jurafsky/slp3/6.pdf) from Speech and Language Processing gives a nice overview of word embeddings.
 - Contextual word embeddings, like [BERT](https://www.aclweb.org/anthology/N19-1423.pdf), generate embeddings that depend on the surrounding context thereby allowing for homonyms to get different representations.
 - [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Schroff_FaceNet_A_Unified_2015_CVPR_paper.html) learns euclidean embeddings of images of faces to better perform face recognition.
 - [StarSpace: Embed All the Things!](https://arxiv.org/abs/1709.03856) using as one-embedding-model approach to a general purpose embedding for graphs and lang

 ### Knowledge Transfer
-The embeddings can be use in downstream tasks as a way of transferring knowledge.
+Embeddings can be use in downstream tasks as a way of transferring knowledge.
 - [A Primer in BERTology: What We Know About How BERT Works](https://www.aclweb.org/anthology/2020.tacl-1.54/) explores the omniprescent use of BERT word embeddings as a way of transferring global language knowledge to downstream tasks.
-- [Bootleg: Chasing the Tail with Self-Supervised Named Entity Disambiguation](https://arxiv.org/abs/2010.10363) explores how the use of entity embeddings from a Named Entity Disambiguation system can encode entity knowledge in downstream knowledge rich tasks, like relation extraction.
+- Systems like [KnowBERT](https://arxiv.org/pdf/1909.04164.pdf) and [Bootleg](https://arxiv.org/abs/2010.10363) both explore how the use of entity embeddings from a Named Entity Disambiguation system can encode entity knowledge in downstream knowledge rich taskse like relation extraction.

 ### :lotus_position: Stability and Compression
 Stability describes the sensitivity of machine learning models (e.g. embeddings) to changes in their input.
 In production settings, machine learning models may be constantly retrained on up-to-date data ([sometimes every hour](https://research.fb.com/wp-content/uploads/2017/12/hpca-2018-facebook.pdf)!), making it critical to understand their stability.
 Recent works have shown that word embeddings can suffer from instability: